 Australia imports approximately AUD$4.4 billion of timber and wood products (excluding furniture) annually.
-It is estimated that each year around AUD$400 million of Australia’s forest products imports come from sources with some risk of being illegally logged3.
+It is estimated that each year up to AUD$400 million of Australia’s forest products imports come from sources with some risk of being illegally logged2.

 As a responsible member of the global community, it is in Australia’s interests to protect plants and animals and the environment, promote sustainable forest management and reduce the depletion of exhaustible natural resources that are threatened by illegal logging.

 As a producer of timber products, it is in our interest to promote the trade in legally logged timber.
 By strengthening our laws, we are making Australia a less attractive destination for cheap illegal timber and timber products that can undercut legitimate Australian businesses.
 We are also strengthening our reputation in domestic and international markets.

 Australia is not alone in taking action against illegal logging.
 The illegal logging laws complement legislation that has been introduced by the

 European Union and the

 United States.
 These actions have already started to change market behaviour.

 Further information on the environmental, economic and social costs associated with illegal logging can be found in the reports included on the

 further information and resources webpage.